 LEADER: Let us be among those of good will who seek peace on Earth.
 ALL: Let us make room in our lives for every neighbor.

-s chapter 13 of Mark's gospel begins, Jesus' disciples admire the beauty of the temple but Jesus prophesies that it will not stand.
+December 3, 2023, 1st Sunday of Advent, Vol 33, No. 10 s chapter 13 of Mark's gospel begins, Jesus' disciples admire the beauty of the temple but Jesus prophesies that it will not stand.
 The disciples want to know more about the future.
 Jesus tells them and us that we live in a birthing process.
 Wars, earthquakes, famines, trials, betrayals are birth pangs.
 The God who creates is the God in whose hands all will come together.
 We participate in this birthing process.